ros2/ros1_bridge/README.md

 --

-Now we start the ROS 2 image publisher:
+Now we start the ROS 2 image publisher from the `image_tools` ROS 2 package:
 ```
 # Shell E:
 . <workspace-with-ros2>/install/setup.bash